-Bonehead Camera Skydiving Mount
+Bonehead Aero Helmet Camera Mount

 Years ago I got tired of hitting my GoPro on the ceiling of the airplane and decided that there had to be a better way to capture video skydiving.
 Now many years later the products are well tested, solved many problems, and most importantly look good.
 A big thanks to Kevin Hockett for helping fund the research and development of this camera mount.
 Please remember this technically still a prototype, however, it has proven it’s self on many skydives.